onenationonemind1/falling_detection/README.md

 <br/>

 So, when measuring the fall, when measuring the length, you can solve it as follows. <br/>
-Person's height * 0.75 > |Center of gravity X- Center of the two feet|
+Person's body of C.G * 0.75 > |body of C.G's X axis - Center of the two feet X axis|

 <img src="https://blog.kakaocdn.net/dn/bmaOJk/btsmROcS6HQ/1Hi3HmOGZc6A30l5Nkjfek/img.png"/>